porterhau5/porterhau5.github.io/_posts/2016-07-28-xkeyscan-parse-linux-keylogger.md

 The next logical step is to leverage this keymap to automate the keycode-to-keysym conversion process.

 ### xkeyscan
-What I ended up creating was a fairly simple Python script called "xkeyscan", and it can be found <a href="https://github.com/porterhau5/xkeyscan" target="_blank">here on GitHub</a>.
+What I ended up creating was a fairly simple Python script called "xkeyscan" which can be found <a href="https://github.com/porterhau5/xkeyscan" target="_blank">here on GitHub</a>.

 {% highlight html %}
 $ python xkeyscan.py -h